-In PLI Blog #22, we looked at the problems inherent in teaching a new hire a large number of proprietary information systems.
+In the previous blog, we looked at the problems inherent in teaching a new hire a large number of proprietary information systems.
 In this blog, we’ll look at two issues that still need to be addressed.

 Hopefully, it goes without saying (although I’m going to say it) that ten minutes of practice is definitely not sufficient for the new hires to get comfortable or proficient using a system.

 The larger issue is that, when all of the systems are taught at the same time, one after the other, the new hires will have a terrible time remembering each individual system.
 The specifics of one system will be lost as each new system is learned.
 The information will flow together, ending up confusing rather than enlightening the new hires.
 They will be completely overwhelmed.

 So, what is the solution to this multi-faceted training dilemma?